CrossRef/pdfextract/readme.md

 - sections
 - references

-Each of these parsers constructs a list of spatial objects (modelled as a list of raw Ruby Hash objects) from either PDF page streams or the output of other parsers.
+Each of these parsers constructs a list of spatial objects (modeled as a list of raw Ruby Hash objects) from either PDF page streams or the output of other parsers.
 Therefore some parsers have dependency on other parsers.
-For example, from the list above only the *characters* parser does not have dependnecy on other parser types.
+For example, from the list above only the *characters* parser does not have dependency on other parser types.
 It creates character spatial objects, each of which defines the spatial location of one character within the PDF, from only the content of the PDF.
 The *text runs* parser depends on *characters*, which it takes as input and combines together to form